-Raphael and Jean Demos Scholarship: This award was established by the Trustees so that the names of two great educators who encouraged and influenced the Program from the beginning may be continually honored.
+Raphael and Jean Demos Memorial Scholarship: This scholarships was established by the Trustees so that the names of two great educators who encouraged and influenced the Program from the beginning may be continually honored.

-The following four scholarships have been established to recognize the important contributions to the Program made by dedicated educators who were involved in the development of College Year in Athens.
+The following scholarships have been established to recognize the important contributions to the Program made by dedicated educators who were involved in the development of College Year in Athens

 H.D.F.
-Kitto Scholarship: Taught Ancient Greek Languages and Attic Tragedy for CYA between 1965 and 1980.
+Kitto Scholarship: H.D.F.
+Kitto taught Ancient Greek Language and Attic Tragedy for CYA between 1965 and 1980.